-TORNADO WARNING: Tornado has actually been sighted or has been indicated by radar and may strike your vicinity.
+TORNADO WARNING: A tornado is occurring or expected to develop.
+Tornado warnings are issued by the National Weather Service (NWS) when the Doppler radar indicates strong rotation or when a funnel or fully formed tornado has actually been reported by a trained weather spotter.
 Take action to protect yourself from being blown away, struck by falling objects, or injured by flying debris.